Towel: Target | Oatmeal Cookie Candle: Anthropologie | Matches: Anthropologie | Muffin Tin: Anthropologie Old, Similar | Marble Board: Similar

 Photography by: Kara Stout

 Happy Friday!
 I wanted to share a quick little recipe today for a Thanksgiving breakfast.
 I always like to go on a walk with Paul or my sister the morning of Thanksgiving before I indulge in one too many sugar cookies!
 Having an easy-to-eat breakfast that is healthy is perfect for that and for anyone cooking in the kitchen needing something quick as well.
+For more on keeping yourself healthy, check out then new and natural d8 gummies.

 A few things before I share the recipe!